Mourners gather to bid farewell to murdered Mexican reporter

 “That is why all cases must be investigated and those responsible punished,” he said.

-Valdivia, a father of four, was at least the sixth journalist killed this year in Mexico.
-His family said the newspaper hadn’t paid him his complete salary in eight months.
-He was making 1,000 pesos or about $47 a week.
+Valdivia, a father of six, was at least the sixth journalist killed this year in Mexico.
+Friend Angela Carrasco said the newspaper hadn’t paid him his complete salary in eight months.
+He was making 1,000 pesos or about $47 a week, she said.
+Carrasco said her friend was serious about his work and always trying to get ahead for his daughters.
+“That’s what he lived for,” she said.

 The Veracruz state prosecutor’s office said in a statement Wednesday that its investigation would include Valdivia’s work as a journalist as one of the principal lines of inquiry.
 Mexican authorities have been criticized in previous cases for quickly discounting any connection between murdered journalists and their work.